CLI Options

 What does it do?
 Only uses methods on the specified contract when instantiating parametric rules or invariants.
 The contract name must be one of the contracts included in the scene.

-Example Suppose you are working on a multicontract verification and wish to debug a counterexample in a method of the Underlying contract defined in the file Example.sol:
+Example Suppose you are working on a multicontract verification and wish to debug a counterexample in a method of the Underlying contract defined in the file Example.sol, you can execute the command:

 certoraRun Main:Example.sol Underlying:Example.sol --verify Main:Example.spec \